olofmogren/olofmogren.github.io/publications/_posts/2017-09-07-character-based.md

 Our results show that the exact form can be predicted for English with an accuracy of 94.7%.
 For Swedish, which has a more complex morphology with more inflectional patterns for nouns and verbs, the accuracy is 89.3%."
-longversion: "We present a model for predicting word forms based on morphological relational reasoning with analogies.
+longversion: "<p>We present a model for predicting word forms based on morphological relational reasoning with analogies.
 While previous work has explored tasks such as morphological inflection and reinflection, these models rely on an explicit enumeration of morphological features, which may not